 7. Gajar ka Halwa

-In the race of numerous halwas, Gajrela always stands outclass.
-Though the time consuming sweet dish recipe is always worth the wait and delight to have it on feasts.
+In the race of numerous halwas, Gajrela always stands to outclass.
+Though the time consuming sweet dish recipe is always worth, the wait and delight to have it on feasts.

-Kulfi is another cold sweet course and is actually an ice cream with a desi flavour and touch to it.
+Kulfi is another cold sweet course and is actually an ice cream with a desi flavor and touch to it.
 To have this frozen dairy dessert is always a treat for sweet cravers.
-Kulfi is perfect to be served in summer’s Eid as last course.
+Kulfi is perfect to be served in summer’s Eid as the last course.

 9. Sohan Halwa

-Multan being famous for producing real luscious Sohan Halwa, also claims about the detailed history of the Halwa’s recipe.
-It’s been claimed and believed that the ruler of Multan, Dewan Sawan Mal, in 1700s, invented the recipe.
+Multan being famous for producing real luscious Sohan Halwa also claims about the detailed history of the Halwa’s recipe.
+It’s been claimed and believed that the ruler of Multan, Dewan Sawan Mal, in the 1700s, invented the recipe.
 However, Sohan Halwa is another finger-licking course for desi’s Eid.

-Last but not the least, Zarda, comes with its most easiest and quick recipe and can be served on meethi eid with or after main course.
-So this Eid, if all kitchen’s workload is on you and you are short of time, then go for quick Zarda recipe – the ultimate saviour.
+Last but not the least, Zarda, comes with its easiest and quick recipe and can be served on meethi Eid with or after the main course.
+So this Eid, if all kitchen’s workload is on you and you are short of time, then go for quick Zarda recipe – the ultimate savior.